Skip to main content

 As a host, you play a crucial role in shaping the Fellow’s exchange experience.
 Your responsibilities include:

-- Cultural Immersion: Provide opportunities for the Fellow to experience US society and culture.
+• US Society Exposure: Provide opportunities for the Fellow to experience US society and culture.

 When Fellows apply, they identify a key policy or practice issue related to disability and civic engagement in their countries.
 This policy or practice issue will provide a focus for Fellows’ individual Fellowship placement in the US and will inform the project that Fellows implement upon returning home.
 The project Fellows implement at home is called the Follow-on Project.
-During the US placement, Fellows develop an action plan for their follow-on project with input and guidance from their US host and colleagues.

 Once we have matched Fellows and hosts, program staff will initiate and co-facilitate (if needed) a series of virtual meetings for each Fellow-host team.
 The purpose is for both parties to get to know each other and to work collaboratively on the Fellow’s Fellowship schedule.